mjdamgaard/UP-Web-Project/README.md

 in time.

-Now, on the other hand, the approach of trying to reach Tim Berners-Lee's dream via SDBs, which is indeed the goal of this project, might very well also have some major advantages over what has been the conventional approach so far.
+Now, on the other hand, the approach of trying to reach Tim Berners-Lee's dream via SDBs, which is indeed the ultimate goal of this project, might very well also have some major advantages over what has been the conventional approach so far.
 To motivate the argument for why this is, let